Ladd–Peebles Stadium

-Ladd–Peebles Stadium (formerly Ernest F. Ladd Memorial Stadium) is a stadium located in Mobile, Alabama.
+Ladd–Peebles Stadium (formerly Ernest F. Ladd Memorial Stadium) is a football stadium located in Mobile, Alabama.
 Opened in 1948, it has a seating capacity of 33,471.
-It is primarily used for American football, and is the home field for the Senior Bowl, the LendingTree Bowl through the 2020 season, and the University of South Alabama Jaguars through the 2019 season.
-After the 2019 season, the Jaguars moved to the new on-campus Hancock Whitney Stadium.
+It is primarily used for American football.
 In addition to football, the stadium is also used for concerts (maximum capacity 50,000), boxing matches, high school graduations, trade shows, and festivals.
 Numerous entertainers have performed at Ladd–Peebles Stadium.
+It is currently the home of Two HBCU Football Classics.
+The Gulf Coast Challenge between the Jackson State Tigers and Alabama A&M Bulldogs and Port City Classic between the Alabama State Hornets and Mississippi Valley State Delta Devils.